git_set_identity

 └── secret-project

-She has three GPG secret keys—one for each company and one personal:
+She has three GPG keys—one for each company and one personal use—and one SSH key:

 $ gpg --list-secret-keys